-As used by Army for Commanders to forecast and allocate fund for fuel and repair parts for training events and programs.
+A metric used to forecast and allocate funds for fuel and repair parts for training events and programs.

 Pacing Items

 Major weapon system, aircraft, and other items of equipment central to an organization's ability to perform its designated mission.